-Please click on the Galapagos Islands Purple Guide below to get to the Galapagos Islands portion of the Wonderful 12-day Ecuador tour.
+Please click on the Galapagos Islands Purple Travel Guide below to get to the Galapagos Islands portion of the Wonderful 12-day Ecuador tour.

 Take a taxi or drive your rental car into Quito and find a parking at the Quicentro Shopping mall.